-Oklahoma currently has the second highest imprisonment rate in the country and since 1991, has had the highest rate of imprisonment among women.
+Oklahoma currently has the second highest imprisonment rate in the country and since 1991, it has had the highest rate of imprisonment among women.
 Its prison population is projected to grow by 25% in the next ten years, reaching over 35,700 beds.
-The state’s prisons are already over-capacity, and Oklahoma will have to build or lease three new prisons, two for males and one for females, to cope with this growth.
+The state’s prisons are already over-capacity, and Oklahoma will have to build or lease three new prisons, two for men and one for women, to cope with this growth.

 Locking up these offenders comes at a great cost to the state: Oklahoma currently spends half a billion dollars annually on corrections, and the projected growth of the prison system will cost taxpayers $1.2 billion in capital expenditures and an additional $700 million in operating costs over 10 years.